kauvinlucas/maven-unicorn-challenge/docs/local-deploy.md

 ## Deploying the app locally

 ### Creating a virtual environment
-First of all, it's recommended that you create a Python virtual environment for this app.
+It is recommended that you create a Python virtual environment for this app.
 Just follow the instructions below:
 1. Clone and go to this repository
 ```
 git clone https://github.com/kauvinlucas/maven-unicorn-challenge.git